-2.6 Using the PMON Holding Register
+2.6 USING THE PMON HOLDING REGISTER

 The Microprocessor Interface section consists of an 8-bit bi-directional data bus.
-As a consequence, the local μP will be able to read from and write to the Framer on-chip registers, 8 bit per (read or write) cycle.
-Since most of the Framer on-chip registers contain 8-bits, communicating with the local μP , over an 8-bit data bus, is not much of an inconvenience.
+As a consequence, the local $\mu$ P will be able to read from and write to the Framer on-chip registers, 8 bit per (read or write) cycle.
+Since most of the Framer on-chip registers contain 8-bits, communicating with the local $\mu$ P, over an 8-bit data bus, is not much of an inconvenience.
 However, all of the PMON registers, within the Framer IC, contain 16 bits.
-Consequently, any reads of the PMON registers, will require two read cycles.
-To make matters potentially more complicated, these PMON registers are "Reset-upon-Read" registers.
+Consequently, any reads of the PMON registers are "Reset-upon-Read" registers.
 Therefore, the contents of both the "MSB" and "LSB" registers (of the "READ" PMON register) are reset to zero upon the first of these two read cycles.

-Fortunately, the XRT72L56 Framer IC includes a feature that will make reading a PMON register a slightly less complicated task.
+Fortunately, the XRT72L58 Framer IC includes a feature that will make reading a PMON register a slightly less complicated task.
 The Framer chip address space contains a "read-only" register known as the PMON Holding register, which is located at 0x6C.
-Whenever the local μP reads in an 8-bit value of a given PMON registers (e.g., either the upper-byte or the lower byte value of the PMON register), the other 8-bit value of that PMON register will automatically be loaded into the PMON Holding register.
+Whenever the local $\mu$ P reads in an 8-bit value of a given PMON registers (e.g., either the upper-byte or the lower byte value of the PMON register), the other 8-bit value of that PMON register will automatically be loaded into the PMON Holding register.
 As a consequence, the other 8-bit value of the PMON register is accessible by reading the PMON Holding register.

-Hence, anytime the local μP is trying to read in the contents of a PMON register, the first read access must be made directly to one of the 8-bit values of the PMON registers (e.g., for example: the PMON LCV Event Count Register - MSB, Address = 0x50).
+Hence, anytime the local $\mu$ P is trying to read in the contents of a PMON register, the first read access must be made directly to one of the 8-bit values of the PMON registers (e.g., for example: the PMON LCV Event Count Register - MSB, Address = 0x50).
 However, the second read must always be made to a constant location in system memory, the PMON Holding Register.